 A growing segment of research is now showing that it is possible to be fat but fit.

-The Fat And Fit Paradox
+And Fit Paradox

 A new movement in research is exploring the phenotype of the obese yet metabolically fit individual.
 One study found that when metabolically healthy but obese subjects were compared to others who were obese but metabolically abnormal, there was a stark difference.
 Those who were metabolically healthy and obese were found to be at no additional risk of mortality or cardiovascular disease compared to people with normal fat who were metabolically healthy.
 On the other hand, they had as much as 30 to 50 percent lower risk of cancer mortality, mortality from all-causes, and cardiovascular illness (fatal as well as non-fatal).3 About 10 to 30 percent of all obese individuals are estimated to be metabolically healthy.4